 Ensuring that safeguarding policies and procedures are in place for appropriate action to be taken in a timely manner to promote a child’s welfare.

-Recognising the importance of information sharing between agencies through the statutory guidance provided within KCSiE 2023 Annex C page 166 to 170 and paragraphs 56 to 57, 115 to 121, 375, to 390, 476, 540 and 543 and page 158, the additional clarification about GPDR and withholding information.
+Recognising the importance of information sharing between agencies through the statutory guidance provided within KCSiE 2025 Annex C, the additional clarification about GPDR and withholding information.

 Ensuring cooperation with the local authority and other safeguarding partners.